yushiangfu/study-notes/z03-phosphor-objmgr.md

 ## <a name="introduction"></a> Introduction

-The main components of D-Bus are service, object, and interface; the object mapper helps collect much of the lengthy information and respond.
-The query is object-oriented and relies on the database, a two-level data structure built and maintained by the mapper.

-- object-to-services map
+The D-Bus system relies on three main components: services, objects, and interfaces.
+The object mapper plays a crucial role in managing and providing access to this information.
+The mapper maintains a two-level data structure, known as the database, to facilitate efficient querying and retrieval of information.

+The two main maps within the database are:

+1. Object-to-services map:
-   - Since the service can be used as a namespace, there's no rule preventing multiple services from potentially creating the same object path.
+   - This map associates objects with the services that provide them.
+Since services can act as namespaces, it is possible for multiple services to create objects with the same path.

-- service-to-interfaces map
+2. Service-to-interfaces map:
-   - Because of the database design, the way we locate interfaces of a target object is impacted, and service becomes the input instead.
+   - This map enables the retrieval of interfaces associated with a specific service.
+Due to the design of the database, the search for interfaces of a target object is influenced by the service as the input.

 <p align="center"><img src="images/openbmc/phosphor-objmgr.png" /></p>